 In the meantime, young children, families, and early education professionals have themselves been whipsawed by the ongoing public health crisis.
 As the timeline below (incomplete though it must remain for now) indicates, child care programs were initially closed en masse, then allowed to reopen gradually with a welter of stipulations and restrictions that have evolved ever since.
-As of this writing in late September 2020, MSDE estimates that 79 percent of child care programs that were operating prepandemic are now open.
+As of September 2021, MSDE estimated that more 90 percent of child care programs that were operating pre-pandemic were open.
 But many of these programs are confronting drastically reduced enrollments and significantly higher costs associated with new health protocols, sanitation procedures, and staffing issues.
 A financially challenging undertaking even in the best of times, child care's inherent fragility-as a public good inadequately supported by an erratic private market-has been laid bare.

-Recent polling by MFN and others (see below) underscores the fact that the survival of many child care programs is at stake.
+Polling by MFN and others (see below) underscores the fact that the survival of many child care programs is at stake.
 MFN strongly supports efforts to provide financial relief and other resources for all child care providers.
 At the same time, we recognize that even before the pandemic, early care and education opportunities were unequal, unaffordable, and inaccessible for too many families.
 Without the safe, high-quality child care that parents need in order to return to work, our economy will not recover.
 Many children will lack the critical benefits of quality early education; others will suffer when their parents are forced to choose unsafe care options.
 Returning to "normal" cannot be our goal-building better child care for children, families, and providers must be what we seek and attain.